Oleg Burlakov: Biography

 Oleg Burlakov was born in Leningrad in 1949.
 He graduated from school in the village of Bagerovo near Kerch.
 Burlakov's father was transferred to serve in a military unit engaged in the development of means of delivering atomic weapons to test sites such as those in Semipalatinsk and Novaya Zemlya.
 Upon finishing his preliminary education, Oleg Burlakov entered the Kiev military aviation school.
 In 1972, Burlakov became an officer in the Soviet Air Force.
 He devoted most of his time to scientific research and was involved in secret military research for the aviation and space industries.

 In 1980, he successfully defended his dissertation and became a Candidate of Technical Sciences at the Zhukovsky Air Force Engineering Academy.

 He then served in Kharkov as head of the Department of Aircraft Equipment Operation at the Higher Military Aviation Engineering School.

 In 1989, he left military service on moral grounds, a few years after which he and his family moved to Canada.

 In 2018, someone attempted to assassinate the businessman in Moscow.
 The Police learned that an unknown man ran up to Burlakov while he was sitting in a Cadillac Escalade, and called out to him.
 When the businessman rolled down his window, the man fired several shots in the direction of the car.
 However, no one was injured in the incident.
+Burlakov told police in 2018 that his wife may be involved in the murder attempt.

 In the same year, Oleg Burlakov was hospitalized, and arsenic was found in his body, suggesting an attempted poisoning.

 The businessman attributed the attempts to a conflict over the division of property during his divorce proceedings and the alleged embezzlement of family funds by his wife Lyudmila Burlakova (Marchenko), who had filed for divorce in December 2018.

 Oleg Burlakov had been living in Monaco, where he had received a residence permit in 2011.
 The businessman also had a Canadian passport.